dudung/py-jupyter-nb/import/README.md

 # import
-Using 'ipynb' module notebook files can be imported as classicl Python modules
+Using `ipynb` module notebook files can be imported as classicl Python modules

 ## examples